ferrazzipietro/teach-ChatGPT-your-R-library/README.md

   ```bash
   python main.py
   ```
+  The idea is that the comments to the function are given to the model has they were the prompts, while the function itself is the completion.
 - if the queue of Openai is crowded, you might recive a message saying `run openai api fine_tunes.follow -i YOUR-SESSION-CODE to relaunch the session`.
 If it happens, make sure to add your openai API KEY:
   ```bash
   openai -k YOUR-API-KEY api fine_tunes.follow -i YOUR-SESSION-CODE